-(k) Programs - 2 Points Maximum
+(j) Programs - 3 Points Maximum

-2 points will be awarded to applicants that propose an AHSC-funded Program (PGM) Cost in partnership with a non-profit organization (including churches, Community Based Organizations, or other organization registered as a 501(c)(3) Organization) for at least \$150,000.
-All proposals in partnership with a non-profit must provide a commitment letter and a workplan describing how each program or activity will be implemented.
+(1) 3 points will be awarded to applicants that propose an AHSC-funded Program (PGM) Cost in partnership with a non-profit organization (including churches, Community Based Organizations, or other organization registered as a 501(c)(3) Organization) for at least \$150,000.
+All proposals in partnership with a non-profit must provide a commitment letter and a proposed workplan describing how each program or activity will be implemented.
+An Applicant seeking points for an activity under the Anti-Displacement category is not eligible for additional points for that same activity under the Programs section.